I've Heard the Mermaids Singing: Release

+The film was distributed by Cinephile in Canada, Miramax in the United States, and Films Transit elsewhere.
+Bennett sold the film to First Choice for $150,000 and the CBC for $120,000.

 Cannes premiere

-I've Heard the Mermaids Singing made its world premiere on May 10, 1987 at the Cannes Film Festival, as part of the Directors' Fortnight program.
+I've Heard the Mermaids Singing made its world premiere on May 10, 1987, at the Cannes Film Festival, as part of the Directors' Fortnight program.
 At the conclusion of the screening, two thousand audience members gave the film a six-minute standing ovation.
 Four additional screenings of the film were added to the Cannes schedule, and all sold out.

 The film almost wasn't screened at Cannes.
 When Pierre-Henri Deleau, the programmer for the Directors' Fortnight, received the film he mistakenly thought it was three hours long and would not preview it.
 A technician later discovered the film was less than 90 minutes, so Deleau watched it, liked what he saw, and invited Rozema to the festival.

 Some distribution deals had been made prior to Cannes, but Rozema and Raffé had intentionally not sold the U.S. rights before the world premiere.
 After the film's selection for Cannes was announced in Variety, the producers received numerous calls from American distributors who wanted private previews, but those requests were turned down.
 Raffé said of that decision "We decided we wouldn't screen it for anybody.
 You would see it in the theatre with a big audience, and we would either win big or lose big."

 Following the successful Cannes premiere, the producers negotiated the sale of American distribution rights.
 At least seven American companies vied for the rights, including Orion Classics, Spectrafilm, and the eventual winner of the bidding war Miramax, represented at Cannes by Harvey Weinstein and Mark Silverman.
 Weinstein initially offered US$100,000 for the U.S. rights, but Raffé and Rozema rejected that offer and several subsequent ones from Miramax until they finally settled on US$350,000, which was the biggest number the producers could think of, as it represented the film's production budget.

 By the end of the Cannes Film Festival, Rofekamp, Rozema and Raffé had negotiated sales to 32 countries including France, Germany, and the U.K. as well smaller countries such as Norway, Greece, Singapore, and South Africa.
 Rofekamp and the producers had earned advances on royalties worth $1.1 million, which made the film commercially successful before it was released.

 Other premieres

 The first post-Cannes film festival showing was in Portugal at the Figueira da Foz Film Festival on September 7, 1987.

 The film made its Canadian premiere at the Festival of Festivals (now the Toronto International Film Festival) on September 10, 1987, and was honored by being screened at the festival's opening night gala, following upon the successful Cannes premiere.

-The United States premiere and first theatrical screening took place on September 11, 1987 at the 68th Street Playhouse in New York City.
+The United States premiere and first theatrical screening took place on September 11, 1987, at the 68th Street Playhouse in New York City.